Polozone/Polozone/README.md

 Febr.
 2024 to July 2024 -> Intership at Ineo Nucleaire (embedded programmation on stm32 microcontroller) using STWIN.box hardware.
 Software written in C.

-April 2024 -> Comitter on botdog.co
+April 2024 -> Comitter on botdog.co (NextJS, Typescript, tRPC, bullMQ, Prisma)